collaborativebioinformatics/Haploblock_Clusters/README.md

 - Figure out way to look at cancer drivers (Michael and Elena)
 - Figure out way to look at MHC/HLA/TCR (Minal and Umran)

+  Major histocompatibility complex (MHC) on chromosome 6 of the human genome is a highly complex and polymorphic region crucial for immune system function, particularly through the Human Leukocyte Antigen (HLA) region, which presents antigens to T-cells.
+We can extract the MHC variants using bcftools with view functionality, specifying ~5MB MHC regions genomic location(chr6:28510020-33480577, GRCh38), or the bed file obtained conventionally from fasta file with GRCh38 genome build.
+Alternatively, we can compare our phased haplotype blocks with existing MHC variants, using hap.py (https://github.com/Illumina/hap.py).
+Recently Shafin K. et al (2021) used a similar approach to benchmark the MHC region against the Genome in a Bottle project (GIAB) truth set (PMID: 34725481).

 - Hypothetical hypothesis journeys and figures (ALL)

 ### Step 2: